A Story Finally Revealed

 I'm going tell a story today on which I have been sitting for thirty-six years.
 I think I am the only one who knows all of the story, but would be most happy if my contemporaries can help fill in any detail which I have overlooked.
 I think all of the central players are still with us, but some of the peripheral actors are now in the other World.
 What you read here is my take, my memories, my distortions.

 At the new Sunday School I didn't know anyone in the class, but there were a few that went to my high school, Randwick Boys', which we had just started attending at the same time.
 There was Sam and Lou, and I think Fred was there too.
 I became great friends with all of them for many years to come.
 Lou was the golden boy of the Great Synagogue Sunday School.
 They put a lot of hope into him and much encouragement.
 I guess it paid off because he is a Rabbi today, though his route was not along the lines that they planned.
-He came top of the class every year.
+He had come top of the class every year.
 Unfortunately (for him), my background was richer than his.
-My father had taught me many things, and the people in our little schule were an interesting source of Jewish custom.
-Lou's Judaism was all from the Sunday School.
-At the exams at the end of that bar-mizvah year, I was way of ahead of Lou, and all that was left was the Hebrew reading test.
+My father had taught me many things, and the people in our little shul were an interesting and multi-faceted source of Jewish customs, the knowledge of which still serves me well today.
+Lou's Judaism was largely from the Sunday School and the synagogue.
+At the exams at the end of that barmizva year, I was way ahead of Lou, and all that was left was the Hebrew reading test.
 I think I may have had a slight bout of dyslexia when reading Hebrew, but, just by chance, Lou got 100 for reading and I got fifty.
 Why is this significant? because Lou duxed the Sunday School by 2 marks!

 One other guy in the class was Mick.
 Mick and I became great friends a year or so later because we swam on the same swimming team.
 Of the others in the class, I don't recall anyone, so I guess they had no significant or long-term affect on my life.
 I hope they are all healthy and happy.

-Our class, (the top class of the school -- it seems in Great Synagogue terms, your Jewish education ends at your bar-mitzva) was held in a room known as the Falk Library.
-This library contained many books that I believe belonged to Rabbi Falk who was the synagogue's rabbi in the thirties.
-There were other books too; many of the books were rare and quite valuable.
+Our class, (the top class of the school — it seems in Great Synagogue terms, your Jewish education ends at your bar-mitzva) was held in a room known as the Falk Library.
+This library contained many books that I believe belonged to Rabbi Falk, who was the synagogue's rabbi in the thirties.
+There were other books too, many of which were rare and quite valuable.
 If you wanted to walk out with a book you could do so reasonably easily.
-My favourite book there was the ten volume Oxford English Dictionary (I know, not a classic Jewish source -- but I love etymology).
+My favourite book there was the ten volume Oxford English Dictionary (I know, not a classic Jewish source — but I love etymology).

 During these breaks I learned a lot about the building.
 The front of building (the Elizabeth Street side) is made up of a large entrance with towers on either side.
 You could reach the stairs in the northern tower from the stage, the bottom of the tower containing a door opening up right onto the street.
 This door was not in regular use any more, but I guess it still served as emergency exit.

-One day I am invited to a (secret) meeting at Yossle's house.
+One day I am invited to a (secret) meeting at Yossle's [parents'] house.
 Quite a motley group was in attendance including the Hillel Director.
 The meeting ended with the formation of the Ad hoc Committee for Saving Jewish Books from falling into Gentile Hands.
-The background was that the Big Shule had decided that it could not take care of the books in the Falk Library [very true] and had decided to hand the collection over to the Fisher Library at Sydney University [oy vay].
+The background was that the Big Shul had decided that it could not take care of the books in the Falk Library [very true] and had decided to hand the collection over to the Fisher Library at Sydney University [oy vay].
 Yes, give the Jewish books as a gift to the goyim.
 Our sundry group had one thing which bound us together.
-We were all Jewish reactionaries.
-We reached this viewpoint from totally different directions, but we each knew we had to stop this action.
+We were all Jewish reactionaries!
+We each reached this viewpoint from many different directions, but we all knew we had to stop this action.

-I said, "no worries -- I know that building like the back of my hand" (though it was now a bit hairier than when I was at the Sunday School).
+I said, "no worries — I know that building like the back of my hand" (though it was now a bit hairier than when I attended the Sunday School).
 I told them how we are going to do it.

 We hid in the dark corridor until we were sure the building was empty.
-Then we moved across the stage to the rear entrance of library (of course it wasn't locked -- but I had checked this on my entry).
-We started to pick up books -- we knew which books were valuable, and took those (but not my favourate dictionary).
+Then we moved across the stage to the rear entrance of library (of course it wasn't locked — but I had already checked this on my entry).
+We started to pick up books — we knew which books were valuable and took those (but not my favourite dictionary).
 We moved about three hundred volumes.
 We carried the tomes across the dark stage, up the stairs in the tower, into the main sanctuary.
 From here we crossed to the southern tower, which housed the staircase leading to the women's gallery above the sanctuary.
 Then up some more stairs into the tower above.
 A large air conditioning duct was located near the roof of the tower.
 I climbed onto the duct and the books were handed to me.
-We placed them towards the back of the duct, against the wall, out sight from the room below -- which was rarely entered anyway.
+We placed them towards the back of the duct, against the wall, out sight from the room below — which was rarely entered anyway.

 Well done boys, but since no-one ever used the library, and by now, not even the Sunday School class, we had accomplished the perfect crime.
 So perfect that the victim may not find out for months that the act had been perpetrated.
 We realised this, and were ready with a press statement to the Sydney Morning Herald, Sydney's major morning newspaper, for the Monday morning edition.

 Well the proverbial dung certainly hit the fan!
 The Synagogue administration were besides themselves.
-Their "valuable" books (suddenly they were of value) had been stolen in a heinous crime.
+Their valuable books (suddenly they were of value) had been stolen in a heinous crime.
 They had been broken into.
-The police were summoned -- but they found no evidence of breaking and entering.
-The secretary woke up -- his penny may have fallen.
-While he knew me, he had never met Yossle before (nor again) but could not describe him because they had met in the dark.
+The police were summoned — but they found no evidence of breaking and entering.
+The secretary woke up — his penny may have fallen.
+While he knew me, he had never met Yossle before (nor again) but could not describe him because they had met largely in the dark.
 The news was all over the radio and television and also the newspapers for the whole week.
-No-one could solve the mystery of where the books were and who the Ad hoc Committee was.
+No-one could solve the mystery of where the books were and who was this Ad hoc Committee.
 A couple of additional press releases explained what had happened, stating that the books were all safe.

 Rabbi Porush, the synagogue rabbi, suddenly realised what was happening.
 I'm not sure if he was involved in the transfer of the books to Sydney University.
 Even if he was, he was now prepared to speak against the move.
-He said he didn't know who the "criminals" were that perpetrated this act of bravery, but announced to the press, that if necessary, he would pay for our legal defence out of his own pocket.
+He said he did not know who were the criminals "that perpetrated this act of bravery", but announced to the press, that if necessary, he would pay for our legal defence out of his own pocket.

 And then the funniest thing.
 It was already Friday, Friday afternoon, ten minutes before Shabbat.
-I was dressed, ready to go to shule (by now I was living in Bellevue Hill and the gabbai of the Bnei Akiva Minyan which was then still located under the old Mizrachi Synagogue in Old South Head Road).
+I was dressed, ready to go to shul (by now I was living in Bellevue Hill and the gabai of the Bnei Akiva Minyan which was then still located under the old Mizrachi Synagogue in Old South Head Road).
 The T.V. was still on in the family room, in the background, and suddenly I hear a very familiar voice, very familiar with a strong Polish accent.
 I run to the teev.
 There was a silhouette of a short man dressed in a hat and trench coat, quarter turned towards the camera.
-They were discussing the now infamous "book theft".
-This was one of the "thieves", on live television.
-He was explaining why ad hoc committee had acted the previous Sunday.
+They were discussing the now infamous book theft.
+This was one of the thieves, on live television.
+He was explaining why the ad hoc committee had acted the previous Sunday.
 He revealed that the books never left the building.
 I remember the interviewer saying, to him, "You're here incognito, but you aren't afraid of being arrested?!"
-Mark answered, "No".
+Menachem answered, "No".

 Our reactionary ad hoc committee had achieved its goal and we never again met as a group, each going his own way.